Employment Lawyer Toronto Free Consultation

 Step 4: We Advise Next Steps

-Our reputation is built on results.
-We will tell you what we will do to win for you.
-This often means sending a letter, or failing that, filing a lawsuit, on your behalf, to get the matter started, quickly and with the force and effect that we mean business.
+We will tell you what we will do to try and get success for you.
+This often means sending a letter, or failing that, filing a lawsuit, on your behalf, to get the matter started quickly.

 Keys in a First Consultation

 Our lawyers have trial experience.
-If settlement is not possible, we know how to succeed in court.
+If settlement is not possible, we know how to operate in court.

 We know what your case is worth.
-Our lawyer will have completed hundreds of employment law files.
+We at Monkhouse Law have completed hundreds of employment law files.

-Our clients rave about our client service.
-Most of our clients are referrals from past clients.
+Our clients rave about our client service on Google.
+Many of our clients are referrals from past clients and their family.

 We service every issue under the umbrella of “employment law”.
 If it is work related – we handle it.

-We represent clients before all Ontario tribunals, arbitrations, administrative boards, lower courts and the superior courts.
+We represent clients before all Ontario tribunals, arbitrations, administrative boards, lower courts, the superior courts and the Supreme Court.

-The law firm is printed in newspapers and employment law trade journals, heard on the radio and advised for on-air television.
+Monkhouse Law is printed in newspapers and trade journals, heard on the radio and seen on television.
+We also wrote a textbook.

 We know your employment issue is difficult.
-We will provide confidence and respect in a comforting space.
+We will provide confidence and respect in a comforting space and support you.

 Toronto Employment Law Consultations

 If you have been provided with with a termination or severance package, we will review it on the phone or in the office.
 If you have been accused of misconduct, we will review the facts.
 If you have suffered from harassment or any breach of your human rights in the workplace, we will analyze your case.
 Whatever your issue, we will find an answer.

 If you have been terminated or laid off, with or without just cause, we will review the facts of your case (i.e. age, salary, position, years of service, etc.) to see what you are entitled to versus what was offered by your employer.